txhno/catalogist/README.md

-# SKU List Parser
+# Catalogist

-Transform SKU Price Lists from PDF to JSON: Automated extraction, cleaning, and conversion pipeline for SKU data.
+Transform Product/SKU Price Lists from PDF to JSON: Automated extraction, cleaning, and conversion pipeline for SKU data.

 ## Overview